-- The amount of funds allocated for the venture capital should not exceed 10% of the declared income, and the total amount of the fund should not exceed 20% year-end equity of the company. - (Both conditions must be satisfied) - Investment should be made into venture capital investment funds or partnerships which are established or will be established in Turkey and subject to regulation and supervision of Capital Market Board until the end of the year of funds are allocated. - The amount of allocated funds should be shown on the corporate tax return of the relevant year separately.
+- The amount of funds allocated for the venture capital should not exceed 10% of the declared income, and the total amount of the fund should not exceed 20% year-end equity of the company. - (Both conditions must be satisfied) - Investment should be made into venture capital investment funds or partnerships which are established or will be established in Türkiye and subject to regulation and supervision of Capital Market Board until the end of the year of funds are allocated. - The amount of allocated funds should be shown on the corporate tax return of the relevant year separately.

-Deduction for services provided from Turkey to non-resident corporations and individuals
+Deduction for services provided from Türkiye to non-resident corporations and individuals

-The income derived from the services rendered in Turkey to nonresidents which are solely benefited out of Turkey may be subject to a 50% deduction from corporate tax base.
+The income derived from the services rendered in Türkiye to non-residents which are solely benefited out of Türkiye may be subject to a 80% deduction from corporate tax base provided that the entire profit is transferred to Türkiye by the date on which the corporate tax return for the accounting period in which such profit is made is submitted (the deduction rate of 80% is effective from 28 December 2023 and onwards to be applied to profits obtained as of 1 January 2023.
+The deduction rate was 50% before the relevant change).
 In case there is no sufficient corporate tax base for the deduction, the amount which is not deducted from the corporate income tax base cannot be carried forward.